Zone-organization/Nuclear-Engine/README.md

     - Support for PNG, JPEG, BMP, DDS, GIF, HDR, PSD and many more image formats (using Freeimage library).
     - Support for OBJ, FBX, Blend, 3DS, CAD, GLtf and many more 3D model formats (using Assimp library).
 	- Support for OGG, FLAC, WAV, MP3 and many more audio formats (using FMOD library).
+	- Prevention of repeated loading of a texture or mesh.
+	- Provides access to all the created Textures and Meshes thorugh their hashed name.

   - ShaderManager
     - Support for automated shader creation instead of Re-Writing them